 - Extraction of process data from documents (e.g. invoices)

 - Completeness check of incoming forms, application documents and scans

 By the way, the research project has shown that tasks of this kind can be handled very well with anonymization.
 There is usually no need for an absolutely realistic replacement of the texts.
 In some cases, it is even sufficient to remove the texts.

 Conclusion: CIB PoP opens up new opportunities for medium-sized businesses

 Especially for medium-sized companies, it has been difficult, if not impossible, to use document content for training AI applications due to the high GDPR hurdles.
 With CIB PoP this is now changing.
 Because now it is possible in a very simple way to remove the original personal reference from a document and use the remaining content for secure, GDPR-compliant AI development.

 Want to learn more about the technology?
-Learn more and get in touch with our PDF experts!
+Talk with us!